 - The petitioner has a right to the relief

 - There exists a probably, imminent, and irreparable potential for damages

-- No adequate remedy at law
+- There is no other adequate remedy at law

 Damages in these cases can take many forms.
 For example, in a misappropriation case, a party may be able to recover profits from the use of trade secrets, the value an investor may have paid for the information, as well as potential royalties.